 Starting with the versions 5.0, a logbook can be synchronised on all of your devices (iPad, iPhone and Mac).
-At least you have to use iOS version 13 and macOS version 10.15 (Catalina).
-Logbook data are organised in a different way when you want to synchronise your logbooks.
+You must be using iOS 13 or higher, macOS 10.15 (Catalina) or higher.
+Logbook data is organised differently when synchronising logbooks.
 You have to note the following rules:

 - All well known functions are still available, syncing is an additional feature.

 - You can’t sync an already existing logbook.